RSL ACT Branch Anzac Day Veterans' March Guidelines

 - RSL ACT does not keep, or arrange to have made, any military banners or flags for veterans to march behind

 - For awareness, some contingents may be required to march over approximately one kilometre.
-There will not be seating available as contingents form up on Anzac Parade, however they will be directed to allocated seating after they have marched across the Parade Ground.
-Participants with accessibility requirements have the option to muster at a holding point closer to the Parade Ground, and join their contingent before they march on to be reviewed.
-Participants can outline their accessibility needs when completing the online registration form
+There will not be seating available as contingents form up on Anzac Parade, however they will be directed to allocated seating after they have marched off the Parade Ground.
+Participants with accessibility requirements have the option to muster at a holding point closer to the Parade Ground, and join their contingent as it approaches.
+Participants can outline their accessibility needs in the online registration form

-- Veterans of a Commonwealth or Allied force should be clearly identifiable by their campaign medals and should be at the head of each national group
+- Veterans of a Commonwealth or Allied force should be clearly identifiable by their campaign medals in the respective national contingent

-- All ADF, Commonwealth or Allied force relatives are to march behind veterans in the family groups contingent.
-One family member may represent a single veteran and march as part of the family contingent.
+- Relatives of ADF, Commonwealth or Allied force are to march in the 'Relative of Veterans contingent'.
+One relative may represent a single veteran and march as part of this contingent.
 To ensure the safety of all participants, it is recommended that any young people marching as part of the family contingent should be high-school aged and capable of keeping pace with the march

 - The march is conducted outdoors, dress to weather conditions.
-Business/smart attire or appropriate service dress is suggested
+Business/smart attire is suggested

 - Medals should be worn on the left breast only by the person who has been awarded those medals.
-Relatives should wear medals that are not their own on their right breast.
-Medal groups should not be broken up and worn by several family members.
+Relative's medals are worn on the right breast and medal groups should not be broken up and worn by additional relatives.
 Some veterans may wear medals on both sides: their own and those of a relative.
 For further information regarding medal protocol, please visit the Department of the Prime Minister and Cabinet website

 - Out of respect for the occasion, we ask that participants do not film or photograph proceedings while marching.
-Family or friends are welcome to capture your participation as spectators
+Relatives or friends are welcome to capture your participation as spectators